 In order to develop gist thinking, we need to have experiences.
 During adolescence, we seek out reward- based situations that fuel our curiosity of the world, however that doesn’t always mean that they will be the safest options.
 Take a moment to think about some of the things you did when you were a teenager.
 If you are shaking your head at some of the risks you took at a teenager, your gist thinking and intuitive wisdom are at work and you may wonder why you did those things; those experiences helped to develop your caution as an adult.

 This is not to say that we should let teenagers do whatever they want, in fact statistically speaking, this time period has extremely high rates of accidental injuries and mortality.
-However, if we can provide a safe place for the teen to express their individual needs and plans, we are allowing a conversation to begin that provides structure, stability and the opportunity for everyone involved to be heard.
+However, if we can provide a safe and compassionate place for the teen to express their individual needs and plans, we are allowing a conversation to begin that provides structure, stability and the opportunity for everyone involved to be heard.
 With the help of parents/ caregivers/ therapist, adolescence can be a time of safe exploration and guidance in learning how to channel this intense curiosity in a more helpful and healthy manner.
 While you (the parent) provide this space, you may also be surprised what you can learn from your teen.
 As adults, we tend to lose our drive for creativity and adventure.
 Channeling some of that energy from your teen can also help to provide a different lens to explore your world as well.